-The eleventh annual Accenture Global Consumer Pulse Survey measured the experiences of 24,489 customers in 33 countries and across 11 industries at the end of 2015 to assess consumer attitudes toward marketing, sales and customer service practices.
+The eleventh annual Accenture Global Consumer Pulse Survey measured the experiences of 24,489 customers in 33 countries and across 11 industries to assess consumer attitudes toward marketing, sales and customer service practices.

-Our results show that even in the “digital age” human interaction remains a vital component of customer satisfaction.
-Seventy-six percent of South African consumers prefer dealing with human beings over engagement on digital channels.
+Our results show that even in the “digital age,” human interaction remains a vital component of customer satisfaction.
+Eighty-three percent of U.S. consumers prefer dealing with human beings over digital channels.

-Furthermore, seventy-nine percent of consumers switched providers between August 2014 and September 2015 due to poor customer service.
-In South Africa, the estimated cost of customers switching due to poor service is R625 billion.
+Furthermore, fifty-two percent of consumers have switched providers in the past year due to poor customer service.
+In the U.S., the estimated cost of customers switching due to poor service is $1.6 trillion.

 Reliance on digital technologies has resulted in “human-less” customer services:

-Seventy-six percent of South African consumers prefer dealing with human beings.
+83 percent of U.S. consumers prefer dealing with human beings.

-In South Africa, the estimated cost of customers switching due to poor service is R625 billion.
+In the U.S. the estimated cost of customers switching due to poor service is $1.6 trillion.

 Human interaction is vital to customer satisfaction:

-Seventy-seven percent of South African consumers prefer dealing with human beings for advice.
+77 percent of U.S. consumers prefer dealing with human beings for advice.

 Room for improvement in customer services delivery:

-Seventy-four percent expect customer service to be easier and more convenient; 79 percent, faster.
+73 percent expect customer service to be easier and more convenient; 61 percent, faster.

-Eighty-nine percent of “switchers” feel the company could have done something to retain them—79 percent said better live or in-person customer service would have impacted their decision.
+80 percent of “switchers” feel the company could have done something to retain them—83 percent said better live/in-person customer service would have impacted their decision.

 The most profitable customers navigate multiple paths to get the outcomes they want.
 To catch and keep those consumers, companies need to offer digital and traditional interactions that customers value, appreciate and can’t do without.